Capybara: Social organization

-Capybaras are known to be gregarious.
+Capybaras are gregarious.
 While they sometimes live solitarily, they are more commonly found in groups of around 10–20 individuals, with two to four adult males, four to seven adult females, and the remainder juveniles.
 Capybara groups can consist of as many as 50 or 100 individuals during the dry season when the animals gather around available water sources.
 Males establish social bonds, dominance, or general group consensus.
 They can make dog-like barks when threatened or when females are herding young.

 Capybaras have two types of scent glands: a morrillo, located on the snout, and anal glands.
 Both sexes have these glands, but males have much larger morrillos and use their anal glands more frequently.
 The anal glands of males are also lined with detachable hairs.
 A crystalline form of scent secretion is coated on these hairs and is released when in contact with objects such as plants.
 These hairs have a longer-lasting scent mark and are tasted by other capybaras.
 Capybaras scent-mark by rubbing their morrillos on objects, or by walking over scrub and marking it with their anal glands.
 Capybaras can spread their scent farther by urinating; however, females usually mark without urinating and scent-mark less frequently than males overall.
 Females mark more often during the wet season when they are in estrus.
 In addition to objects, males also scent-mark females.